ml-archive/nodes-sso/README.md

 ## Conforming to `NodesSSOAuthenticatable`

 The `NodesSSOProvider` is generic and requires a type that conforms to `NodesSSOAuthenticatable`.
-This protocol has one method that gets called when the SSO is successfully done:
+This protocol has one method that gets called when the SSO has finnished successfully:

 ```swift
 public static func authenticated(_ user: AuthenticatedUser, req: Request) -> Future<Response>
 ```

-Given this `AuthenticatedUser` the implementer can then look up the `email` and create the user if it doesn't exist, or if it does, login the user automatically.
+Given this `AuthenticatedUser` the implementer can then look up the `email` and create the user if it doesn't exist, or if it does, log the user in automatically.

 ## 🏆 Credits